brunobord/the-black-hack/english/additional-things.md

 If a player fails a roll and a GM suggests it, they may treat the outcome of that action as a success - but they must accept a cost or penalty from the list below, chosen and adapted to fit the narrative by the GM.

-*Some people scorn failing forward, I find myself using it when I’m looking to engage a story focused player or when i'm feeling generous and the situation is dire - so some mechanical hooks are useful things to have worked up in advance.*

 | Cost of success                                                                              |
 |:--------------------------------------------------------------------------------------------:|
 | Roll a d10, this item in the PCs inventory is destroyed/lost.                                |